patchlevel/event-sourcing/docs/pages/store.md

 ### Transaction

 There is also the possibility of executing a function in a transaction.
-Then dbal takes care of starting a transaction, committing it and then possibly rollback it again.
+The store takes care of starting a transaction, committing it and then possibly rollback it again.

 ```php
 use Patchlevel\EventSourcing\Store\Store;